香港六合彩开奖记录

 Syros’s coastline is peppered with sheltered coves where you can relax on sun-gilded sands, try your hand at stand-up paddleboarding, or take a dip in the blue-green sea.
 The resort village of Kini on the island’s western shore is popular with families thanks to its calm, shallow waters, and assortment of cafes and tavernas serving freshly caught fish.

 Alternatively, you could head out on a boat trip to visit more secluded spots only accessible by hiking or sailing.
-Here, you can spend the day on untamed beaches fringed by hills dotted with tamarisk trees, snorkeling, swimming, or unwinding on the warm sand.
+Here, you can spend the day on untamed beaches fringed by hills dotted with tamarisk trees, snorkelling, swimming, or unwinding on the warm sand.

 Best time to visit Syros: